Register to Vote

 Information on the government structure, administration, department listings, etc. can be found on the Sussex County website.
 County council members along with their district maps are listed there as well as the traditional "Row Offices" of Clerk of the Peace, Recorder of Deeds, Register of Wills, and Sheriff who are all elected at large.
 Appointed boards and commissions are listed, including the Planning and Zoning Commission and the Board of Adjustment which play particularly important roles in administering county land use ordinances.

 Sussex County has an audio/visual system for broadcasting meeting events.
 To watch a broadcast, please click on this link and then select "Watch" from the options on the left in order to view the broadcast in full-screen mode.

 Town and city charters determine voter qualifications for municipal elections.
 Some allow property owners who are not full-time residents to serve on the local council or commission.
 Most municipal elections are held separately from general elections in the state.
 To vote in city or town elections you must register with the local jurisdiction.
 The Directory of Delaware Municipal Officials provides links to websites of 25 incorporated local governments in Sussex County, each with its own local mayor and council or commission.
 You can find contact information there.
 To vote in city elections that are placed on the state general election ballot a person must be registered with the state before voting.

 School board elections are held in May.
-Please refer to the information on upcoming school board elections at the top of this page.
 To vote in school board elections a person must be a citizen and a resident in the school district holding the election and be at least 18 years of age.
 Advance registration is not necessary.
 Contact your local school board for more information.
 A listing of Susssex County public school with links to the district websites can be found here.